ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-target-nsx-v.md

 # VMware HCX component-level target architecture with NSX-V deployments
 {: #hcx-archi-target-v}

-Review the architecture of each HCX component that is deployed within the {{site.data.keyword.cloud}} environment with NSX-V.
+Review the architecture of each VMware® HCX™ component that is deployed within the {{site.data.keyword.cloud}} environment with NSX-V.

 ## NSX Edge
 {: #hcx-archi-target-v-nsx-edge}

 The first component that is configured within the {{site.data.keyword.cloud_notm}} is a pair of NSX Edge virtual machines (VMs).
 It is important to note that all {{site.data.keyword.vmwaresolutions_short}} deployments install and configure an edge device for IBM CloudDriver outbound communication.
-However, while this ESG could be reused for Hybrid Cloud Services communications, it is advised that a new pair is deployed.
+However, while this ESG can be reused for Hybrid Cloud Services communications, it is advised that a new pair is deployed.

 The NSX Edge VMs are configured as an active - passive pair of X-Large NSX Edge devices.
 These devices are used to connect into the {{site.data.keyword.cloud_notm}} VMware environment by using a public internet connection.
 The X-Large NSX Edge was chosen for the internal environment since it is suited for environments that have load balancer with millions of concurrent sessions that do not necessarily require high-throughput.
 As part of the configuration process, the NSX Edge is connected to the {{site.data.keyword.cloud_notm}} public VLAN and the {{site.data.keyword.cloud_notm}} Private VLAN designated for management infrastructure.